Tornamic/CoopAndreas/README.md

 - [X] setup C/C++ project
 - [X] client - server connection
 - [ ] on foot sync   —   in progress
+- [ ] define which player is the host
 - [ ] vehicle sync
 - [ ] chat
 - [ ] trailer sync